compmeist/simple_js_cache/README.md

 a usage example snippet for a Vue JS project is also included here

 ## On Server
-I believe you can replace localStorage by something else on Node.js
+I believe you can replace localStorage/localForage by something else on Node.js